Adyen/adyen-node-api-library/README.md

 // Step 1: Require the parts of the module you want to use const {Client, TerminalLocalAPI} from "@adyen/api-library";

 // Step 2: Add your Merchant Account, Certificate Path and Local Endpoint to the config path.
-Install the certificate and save it in your project folder as "cert.cer". const config: Config = new Config();
+Install the certificate and save it in your project folder as "cert.cer" const config: Config = new Config();
 config.merchantAccount = "Your merchant account";
 config.certificatePath = "./cert.cer";
 config.terminalApiLocalEndpoint = "The IP of your terminal (eg https://192.168.47.169)";
 config.apiKey = "YOUR_API_KEY_HERE";

-// Step 3: Setup a security password for you terminal in CA, and import the security key object: const securityKey: SecurityKey = {
+// Step 3: Setup a security password for your terminal in CA, and import the security key object: const securityKey: SecurityKey = {
     AdyenCryptoVersion: 1,
     KeyIdentifier: "keyIdentifier",